debops/debops/docs/ansible/roles/debops.etckeeper/getting-started.rst

 Initial configuration
 ---------------------

 By default :command:`git` is used as VCS.
-This can be changed by the inventory variables :envvar:`etckeeper__vcs`.
+This can be changed via the :envvar:`etckeeper__vcs` variable through Ansible inventory.

 The role is designed with :command:`etckeeper` being already installed on a host in mind.
 This can be done for example via Debian Preseeding or LXC